BouyguesTelecom/a7/README.md

 > `/foo@1.3.0/path/`<br>
 > `/foo@1.3.0/path/to/`

-Any request finishing by the `/` character indexes its own resources and displays it in a browsable web page.
+Any request ending with the `/` character indexes its own resources and displays them in a browsable web page.

-Any request with the `?catalog` query string enables access to the corresponding assets catalog, in JSON mode and makes exploring resources possible through a basic API endpoint, dedicated to listing all the current directory assets.
+Any request with the `?catalog` query string enables access to the corresponding assets catalog (in JSON mode) and makes exploring resources possible through a basic API endpoint, dedicated to listing all the current directory assets.

 ### API mode